litespeedtech/lsquic/docs/tutorial.rst

 - There are incoming packets to process
 - A user wants to read from a stream and there is data that can be read
 - A user wants to write to a stream and the stream is writeable
-- A stream has buffered packets generated when user wrote to stream outside of the regular callback mechanism.
+- A stream has buffered packets generated when a user has written to stream outside of the regular callback mechanism.
 (This is allowed as an optimization: sometimes data becomes available and it's faster to just write to stream than to buffer it in the user code and wait for the "on write" callback.)
-- Internal QUIC protocol or LSQUIC maintenance action need to be taken, such as sending out a control frame or recycling a stream.
+- Internal QUIC protocol or LSQUIC maintenance actions need to be taken, such as sending out a control frame or recycling a stream.

 ::